MindscapeHQ/raygun4ruby/README.md

 (Remember to set `affected_user_method` to `:raygun_user` in your config block...)

+### Version tracking

+Raygun can attach the version of your application to its error reports.
+In your Raygun.setup block, set `version` to the current version of your app.

+Raygun.setup do |config|
+  config.version = "1.0.0.4" # you could also pull this from ENV or however you want to set it. end

 ### Resque Error Tracking

 Raygun4Ruby also includes a Resque failure backend.
 You should include it inside your Resque initializer (usually something like `config/initializers/load_resque.rb`)